skoolkid/skoolkit/sphinx/source/asm.rst

   border joins of a table defined by a :ref:`TABLE` macro (default: ``+``)
 * ``table-border-vertical`` - the character to use for the vertical borders of a table defined by a :ref:`TABLE` macro (default: ``|``)
+* ``table-row-separator`` - the character used to separate non-header cells in adjacent rows of a table defined by a :ref:`TABLE` macro; by default, such cells are not separated
 * ``warnings`` - ``1`` to print any warnings that are produced while writing ASM output (after parsing the skool file), or ``0`` to suppress them (default: ``1``)